HomeLearningGrok AI for Social Commerce

 Phase 4: Ecommerce Integration (Weeks 6-8)

 Connect social monitoring data with DataWeBot marketplace data.
 Build dashboards that show social signals alongside marketplace metrics.
 Create automated workflows that trigger marketplace data collection when social signals cross thresholds.
+Brands with live commerce streaming operations can use these signals to inform real-time selling decisions.

 Phase 5: Predictive Modeling (Ongoing)